The Best Satellite Internet Providers of 2026

 Business

-Hughesnet and Viasat also offer backup internet plans for businesses that can’t afford to be offline when their primary provider has an outage.
-These are affordable plans that offer minimal but stable business continuity.
+Hughesnet and Viasat offer affordable backup internet plans for businesses that can’t afford to be offline when their primary provider has an outage.
+These plans provide minimal but stable business continuity.
+Starlink doesn’t offer a specific small business plan but recommends using its Priority plans for businesses.

 Satellite internet service national averages